dziegel/cpp_event_framework/README.md

     {
     };

-The integer "0" is the ID of the event and can be accessed via:
+The integer template parameter "0" is the ID of the event and can be accessed via:

     SimpleTestEvent::kId                // static context
     SimpleTestEvent::MakeShared()->Id() // instance context